 One of the most frightening aspects of asbestos is that a victim may not even show signs of a medical condition — including mesothelioma and lung cancer — until years or decades after exposure.
 This means there may be many more victims of old fire doors in the years to come.

 Contact us today for a free consultation.
 Our mesothelioma lawyers can explain your legal rights and help determine if you may have been exposed to asbestos.
 You can reach us online or by phone at 800-598-0314.
-With multiple locations in California and beyond, including offices in the San Francisco area, Los Angeles, Portland and Salt Lake City, we represent clients throughout the United States.
+With multiple locations in California and beyond, including offices in the San Francisco and Los Angeles, we represent clients throughout the United States.